consmit31/CSE331/README.md

-# Data Structures and Algorithms

-This repo contains several examples of projects completed in a data structures and algorithms course.
+# CSE 471

 Each folder contains 3 items
- - The specifactions of each project as recieved from the course instructor
+ - The specifactions of each project
- - Test cases for the solution as recieved from the course instructor
+ - Test cases for the solution
- - A written solution for the problems given
+ - Solution that passes the test cases